Overview

 describes the scope of the services to be provided; and describes the portion of the fee that is due from the

-client prior to Tarbox Family Office, Inc. commences services.
+client before Tarbox Family Office, Inc. begins to provide advisory services.

 B. Fee Payment Method

-Investment advisory fees are billed in arrears and payable each quarter.
+Investment advisory fees are billed and payable quarterly in arrears.
 The fee is based on the market value

-of the account on the last business day of the previous quarter.
-Although the majority of Tarbox Family
+of the account on the last business day of the billing quarter.
+Although the majority of Tarbox Family Office,

-Office, Inc.’s clients may have their fees deducted from their accounts, clients may choose to be billed
+Inc.’s clients may have their fees deducted from their accounts, clients may choose to be billed directly.

 C. Other Types of Fees/Expenses